Acknowledgements

 Deep gratitude to Jinks Holladay for her support with transcribing interviews and for her loving support of free.

-Gracias to Studio Poema in Xoxocotlan, Mexico for recording free’s narration in Episodes 0-3.
+Gracias to Studio Poema in Xoxocotlan, Mexico, for recording free’s narration in Episodes 0-3.

-Finally, we offer our infinite gratitude to our Hill Country ancestors whose care, kindness, humor, artistry, sacrifice, and even raggedy-ness inspires every element of this work.
 This altar is dedicated to all the many lineages that intersect at Foxfire Ranch and which fuel our imagination for the future.
 May we do right by all of you as we build on the foundation you laid with love.